LBNLnext/BLDAP-Python-Data-Science/README.md

 *Please note that binder takes a while to load when launching it for the first time.*

+## Pre/Post Coding Assessment Survey Questions
+We have uploaded the coding questions we use to assess student learning and understanding.
+All students take the survey on day 1 before any coding lessons.
+Then at the very end of the program we have students take the same survey to see how much students learned and what concepts need more review.
+We put the questions in a pdf format but feel free to add these questions to a google form of your own.

 ## Feedback and Suggestions

 We welcome any feedback and suggestions for our curriculum resources so we can continuously improve them.
 Any questions about the curriculum resources can also be asked and a K-12 team member will email back.